Muramasa: The Demon Blade

 The concept work for Muramasa began during the middle of development on Odin Sphere.
 Along with improving on the action gameplay over Odin Sphere, a great deal of effort was put into making the game's setting authentic to the period.
-Kamitani created the story based on kabuki theatre, incorporating Japanese folklore and Buddhist theology.
-When the game released in the West, it retained its Japanese voicetrack to preserve its atmosphere.
-It released to moderate sales and positive reviews.
-The Vita port, released in the West as Muramasa Rebirth, released to strong sales and similar reception to its original version.
+Director and writer George Kamitani created the story based on kabuki theatre, incorporating Japanese folklore and Buddhist theology.
+When the game was released in the West, it retained its Japanese voicetrack to preserve its atmosphere.
+It was released to moderate sales and positive reviews.
+The Vita port, released in the West as Muramasa Rebirth, had strong sales and similar reception to its original version.